Apple pie oatmeal

 I find that the oatmeal mixture may turn a bit dry after it sits for a little while, just don’t be afraid to add more milk if you like.

 I store the left over in the fridge for the next mornings to comes.
 I just add a little extra bit of milk and microwave for 1 minute or so.

 You can also served this apple pie oatmeal with any dried fruits or nuts.
 It will complement it really well.
 If you opt for adding some nuts it will add some extra healthy fats to your breakfast.

 Here you can see the apples cooking away with the 2 tablespoons of butter and 1 tablespoon of unrefined sugar.
-On the right picture is the oatmeal, milk and 2 tablespoons of sugar cooking on a separate pot.
+On the right picture is the oatmeal, milk and 2 tablespoons of maple syrup cooking on a separate pot.